-If you thought that with the arrival of Amazon, Myntra, Jabong & other e commerce sites in India, girls would prefer to sit at home and shop, then think again.
-A visit to Fashion Street in Mumbai can tell you a different story.
+If you thought that with the arrival of Amazon, Myntra, Jabong and other e commerce sites in India, girls would prefer to sit at home and shop, then think again.
+A visit to Fashion Street in Mumbai can tell you a different story altogether.

 Fashion Street in Mumbai – Well, the name says it all.
 It is every teenager and college goer’s dream shopping destination.

 Located just a stone throw from the Churchgate Station and the famous Gymkhana Sports Club, it is a popular Mumbai shopping market among tourists and locals alike.
 It is a cluster of shops 300+ shops that stretch for over one km.